 The Wheaton College Science Station is located in the Black Hills of South Dakota and Wyoming.
 Students can take intensive courses in ecology, plant biology and zoology, where students study ecological systems and the organisms that have domains in them.
 The diversity of habitats is great, ranging from mixed grass prairies to oak woodlands, pine forests and spruce forests.
 Taking one course at a time, students are truly immersed in learning about plants, animals, geology, and ecology in the outdoors.
 A need-based scholarship is available.

-During the summer biology faculty teach general education courses at HoneyRock, the College facility in Wisconsin.
+During the summer biology faculty teach general education courses at HoneyRock, Wheaton College's outdoor center for leadership development in Wisconsin.
 Students have opportunity to take courses in ecology/environmental science in a less formal outdoor environment that helps them more easily experience and understand the concepts and principles involved in these aspect of biology.

 Marine Biology (Belize)